CEG4110-Team-Jacob/Project/Deliverables/FinalRequirements.md

 ## Backend/Server

 1. Server shall have tests on all code that can be tested
+     e.
+Existence
    1. Server shall have integration tests
+      e.
+Existence
-   2. Server shall have unit tests
+   3. Server shall have unit tests
+      e.
+Existence
-2. Server shall be easily configurable.
+3. Server shall be easily configurable.
+      e.
+The configuration should be in one place.
-3. Server shall be compiled and run easily with minimum dependencies.
+5. Server shall be compiled and run easily with minimum dependencies.
+      e.
+With less than 5 initial dependencies to start.
-4. Server shall accept login information
+7. Server shall accept login information
+     e.
+Tests
-   1. Server shall confirm the login is correct,
+   1. Server shall confirm the login is correct.
+        e.
+Tests
-   2. Server shall return a token for further access of data.
+   3. Server shall return a token for further access of data.
+         e.
+Tests
-5. Server shall have APIs
+9. Server shall have APIs
+    e.
+Existence
    1. Shall make sure the user using the token can access the API.
+      e.
+Tests
-   2. Shall return data in a consistent format.
+   3. Shall return data in a consistent format.
+      e.
+Automatic
-   3. Shall have APIs for everything the UI wants.
+   5. Shall have APIs for everything the UI wants.
+      e.
+Existence
-6. Server shall allow real time updating data of the UIs.
+11. Server shall allow real time updating data of the UIs.
+    e.
+Tests and Checking
-7. Server shall be able to connect to the database
+13. Server shall be able to connect to the database
+       e.
+Tests
    1. Shall be able to switch databases without a rewrite of the entire server.
+         e.
+Existence of interfaces to DB.
-8. Server shall have good documentation on:
+11. Server shall have good documentation on:
    1. The initial dependencies to setup the server.
+      e.
+Existence
-   2. How to setup the server.
+   3. How to setup the server.
+      e.
+Existence
-   3. The configuration file.
+   5. The configuration file.
+      e.
+Existence
-   4. Where the APIs are located via URL.
+   7. Where the APIs are located via URL.
+      e.
+Existence
-   5. How to use each API.
+   9. How to use each API.
+       e.
+Existence

 ## User Interface